The History of the Sketches

 How these sketches came into the possession of John Collins is a story in itself.
 William Glasby died in 1941 and his work was continued by his two daughters (Barbara and Dulcima) and Danks and Blackford.
 Neither daughter married, nor had children.
-When Dulcima died in a nursing home on 22 March 1975 there appears to be some dispute over the ownership of the Glasby papers.
-In her Will, [1] Dulcima, who had outlived her sister Barbara, gave the Title to the Glasby papers to Lucie Bishop, who was associated with the Henfield Museum, East Sussex.
-Lucie Bishop donated some of the papers, drawings sketches to local churches and to the Henfield Museum.
-The remainder of the papers and the cartoons Lucie gave to Dorothy Chalmers.
+When Dulcima died in a nursing home on 22 March 1975 there were many sketches and documents found in the attic and most were destroyed.
+But the Vidimus were saved but there appears to be some dispute over the ownership of the Glasby papers.

 Lucie Bishop lived with Dorothy and her husband, and their child Diana at “High Dene” on the main street of Henfield.
 When Lucie died Dorothy moved from High Dene to Hove Park Villas, Hove.
 On Dorothy’s death, the cartoons passed to her daughter, Diana, via her Will.
 Diana subsequently left her possessions in her Will to her husband, John Collins.